elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/interpreter-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Interpreter pattern includes a scripting language that enables end users to modify their solution.<br/>
+      <strong>Interview Response:</strong> The Interpreter pattern includes a scripting language that enables end-users to modify their solution.<br/>
     </div>
     <div>
-      <strong>Technical Response:</strong> The interpreter approach is appealing because it allows you to create your own language.
-This may sound like an absurd idea, yet we're already making JavaScript.
+      <strong>Technical Response:</strong> The interpreter approach is appealing because it allows you to create a custom language.
+This implementation may sound like an absurd idea, yet we're already making custom languages in JavaScript.
 Why should we create a new language?
 Domain-specific languages (DSLs) have had a rebirth since the publication of the GoF book.
-When developing a language tailored to a specific demand is really beneficial.
+When developing a language tailored to a specific demand is beneficial.
 For example, structured Query Language (SQL) is exceptionally good at defining the querying of relational databases.
 On the other hand, regular expressions have shown to be highly successful at parsing and altering the text.<br/>
     </div>
     <div>
 </div><br />